 - 4 Data quality controls

-- 5 Cost & performance optimization
+- 5 Cost and performance optimization

-- 6 Attribution & analytics outputs
+- 6 Attribution and analytics outputs

-- 7 Common failure modes & mitigation
+- 7 Common failure modes and mitigation

-Objective: analytics-grade integration for marketing automation data
+Objective: analytics-grade integration for Google Search Console data

 This analysis addresses Data Engineers and BI Directors.
 The angle focuses on data quality, governance, and pipeline automation.